developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 1. Connect the device to a WiFi network, ensuring the [network requirements](#networkrequirements) are met to access the Device Tracker cloud.
 2. Install the downloaded .APK file.
-2. Launch the Device Tracker app.
+3. Launch the Device Tracker app.
 Grant all permissions when prompted.
-3. Launch StageNow app and scan the server connectivity settings barcode from the **Prerequisites** section above.<br />
+4. Launch StageNow app and scan the server connectivity settings barcode from the **Prerequisites** section above.<br />
+5. _Optional:_ On supported devices, scan the barcode created to enable secondary BLE so devices can be located when powered off; see step 3 in **Prerequisites**.

 ---